1. Home »

 Timing

 Timing is crucial when it comes to asking for a promotion.
 Choosing when the employer is more likely to be receptive to a request is necessary.
-For example, when a new position opens up in the company.
-This may be posted by the human resources department or vacancies posted by other departments within the company.
+For example, it may be a good time to ask for a promotion when a new position opens up in the company.

 Furthermore, the employee seeking a promotion should have worked long enough at the organization to justify their request.
 The employee may wish to submit their letter of intent around a significant work anniversary milestone, after successfully completing a large project, or near a performance review.